parmegv/leap_doc/docs/design/soledad.md

 * `document_secret`: equal to `HMAC(doc_id, storage_secret)`.
 This value is unique for every document and only kept in memory.
 We use document_secret instead of simply storage_secret in order to hinder possible derivation of storage_secret by the server.
 Every `doc_id` is unique.
 * `content`: equal to `sym_decrypt(cipher, ciphertext, document_secret)`.

-When receiving a document with the above structure from the server, Soledad client will decrypt the `ciphertext` to find `content`, verify that the mac is correct, and then store `content` as a cleartext document in the local database replica.
+When receiving a document with the above structure from the server, Soledad client will first verify that `mac` is correct, then decrypt the `ciphertext` to find `content`, which it saves as a cleartext document in the local database replica.

-TO DO: determine supported ciphers
+TO DO: specify supported ciphers

-TO DO: determine HMAC method
+TO DO: specify supported HMAC

 Document synchronization
 -----------------------------------